MichaelScovell/buy-me-coffee-daap/README.md

 ### Application Technologies
 Technologies used:
-- Solidity - Smart Contracts
+- Solidity - Used for developing the smart contracts
-- Hardhat - Ethereum development environment
+- Hardhat - Ethereum development environment used for compiling and deploying the contracts
-- Ethers.JS - Library for interacting with ethereum
+- Ethers.JS - JS Library used for interacting with Ethereum
 - React - For the frontend UI
 - Alchemy - Platform used for connecting the application to the blockchain